 From the start of your new job, begin to track your accomplishments.
 You may have so many different projects going on at any given time that it becomes difficult to remember everything you have accomplished over time.

-It’s important to show your appreciate at work for the help that others will give you.
+It's important to show your appreciation at work for the help that others will give you.
 And, nothing shows appreciation as well as kindness and a genuine sentiment.

 Show your appreciation to everyone who helps you learn the ropes during your first day at work — from your coworkers to receptionists to the folks in human resources.
 Recognizing those who have helped you get acclimated will show your gratitude, which will do wonders for making a good first impression.

 To show your appreciation, start with these two very simple words: "thank you."
 You may want to also follow up your verbal appreciation with a handwritten thank you note, or a thank you email.
 If the person has really gone out of their way for you, consider treating them to lunch, or purchasing a small gift for them (such as cookies).

 15. Find a mentor